-- 5 See Part II, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions. - 6 Once per permit-term.
+- 1 Colony forming units (cfu) per 100 ml or mpn. - 2 The effluent limitation for TRC is the instantaneous maximum and cannot be averaged for reporting purposes.
+Grab sample taken during periods of chlorine use (for disinfection and/or when used in any treatment process at the facility). - 3 Percent removal is calculated using the following equation: (average monthly influent concentration average monthly effluent concentration) ÷ average monthly influent concentration. - 4 When discharging occurs. - 5 For instantaneous grab defined in the 40 CFR Part 136, sample shall be analyzed within 15 minutes of sampling. - 6 See Part II, Whole Effluent Toxicity Testing Requirements for additional WET monitoring and reporting conditions. - 7 Once per permit-term.
 The test shall take place between November 1 and April 30 during the first year of the permit term.
 This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple failures.
 However, upon failure of any WET test, the permittee must report the results to EPA and NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification of the test failure.
-EPA and NMED will review the test results and determine the appropriate action necessary, if any.
+EPA and NMED will review the test results and determine the appropriate action necessary, if any. - 8 Sample events for any reporting period shall be taken at least fifteen (15) days from the first sample event of the previous reporting period.